Welcome to the Central Asian Political Exiles (CAPE) database. You can:

-The CAPE project is supported in part by a grant from the Open Society Foundations.
+The CAPE project has been supported in part by a grant from the Open Society Foundations.

 The CAPE project is directed by Dr John Heathershaw and Dr Saipira Furstenberg.
 Over the years, we have benefited from the research assistance, skills and hardwork of postgraduate students and visiting fellows at the University of Exeter.
-In 2018/19, these are Daniela Bracke and Galina Selivanova.
+In 2019/20, this includes Samuel Hollins.

 About the database